Ascot Gold Cup Preview, Tips, Runners & Trends (Royal Ascot)

 These are the top three quickest-run Ascot Gold Cup races over the last 20 renewals:

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Ascot Gold Cup next time out, then you would have backed a total of 10 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -3.12.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2025 Ascot Gold Cup.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -2.12.
+Ahead of the 2026 Ascot Gold Cup, why not head over to the racing predictions for tips on other races today?

 What the expert says...